vrandall66/front-end-submissions-public/1708/number-guesser/jeff.md

-## Student:
+## Student: Jeff Bender
-## Evaluator:
+## Evaluator: Louisa
 ## Notes/What To Work On:

+- overall, solid effort for the first project!

 ## Functional Expectations

-* Novice: Application meets all of the expectations of phase one.
-* Advanced Beginner: Application meets all of the expectations of phase two.
 * Proficient: Application meets all of the expectations of phase three.
-* Exceptional: Application meets all of the expectations of phase three and one or more of the extensions.

 ## COMP RECREATION / DESIGN

-* Novice
 * Advanced Beginner
 * Proficient
-* Exceptional

 ## HTML

-* Novice
 * Advanced Beginner
 * Proficient
-* Exceptional

 ## CSS

-* Novice
 * Advanced Beginner
 * Proficient
-* Exceptional

 ## JS/jQuery

-* Novice
 * Advanced Beginner
 * Proficient
-* Exceptional

 ## Surprise and Delight (reminder: have fun!)